mialkin/docs/csharp/memory/garbage-collection.md

 ### LOH

 A **large object heap**, or **LOH** for short is a special memory zone for objects that are greater than 85,000 bytes.

-LOH objects are not compacted and collected during generation 2 garbage collection.
+LOH objects and collected during generation 2 garbage collection.

+By default LOH objects are not compacted.

+.NET Core and .NET Framework, starting with version 4.5.1, include the [↑ `GCSettings.LargeObjectHeapCompactionMode`](https://learn.microsoft.com/en-us/dotnet/api/system.runtime.gcsettings.largeobjectheapcompactionmode) property that allows users to specify that the LOH should be compacted during the next full blocking garbage collection.
+And in the future, .NET may decide to compact the LOH automatically.
+This means that, if you allocate large objects and want to make sure that they don't move, you should still pin them.

 [↑ The large object heap on Windows systems](https://learn.microsoft.com/en-us/dotnet/standard/garbage-collection/large-object-heap).